USU 1320: History and Civilization

 But once he'd had a good look at the West, especially the desperate condition of things, the Ostrogothic general refused to hand Italy over to some far-off "Roman Emperor" who had no intention of actually ruling it but only milking it for taxes.
 Now the lord of the land, Theodoric (r.
 493-527 CE) set about restoring what more than a century of neglect, civil war, invasion and "vandalism" had wrought.
 Roman Italy needed a caring hand like his, and this barbarian proved the last ruler in antiquity to lend it such.

 To this day, however, his strained relations with his secretary Boethius, an orthodox Christian, dominate the accounts of his regime—Theodoric ultimately had Boethius executed—but the Ostrogothic king would be better remembered for building a sound and effective government centered in Ravenna (northeastern Italy on the coast of the Adriatic Sea), where his tomb can still be seen.
 It is fairer to him, perhaps, to recall his relationship with Cassiodorus, Boethius' successor to the post of secretary, who was also an orthodox Christian but not so contentious a man.
-Cassiodorus quietly oversaw the copying of many Classical manuscripts, which contributed substantially to the preservation of Greek and Roman literature and thought during the Middle Ages.
-All in all, whether or not any of them knew it—and many probably did—these men were folding the tents of culture, packing its bags and quenching the fires of scholarship.
+Cassiodorus quietly oversaw the copying of many Classical manuscripts, which was an important contribution to the preservation of Greek and Roman literature and thought during the Middle Ages.
+All in all, whether or not any of them knew it—and quite a few probably did—these men were folding the tents of culture, packing its bags and quenching the fires of scholarship.
 The West was readying itself for its Medieval "camping trip."

-The classic conundrum of antiquity, "Why did Rome fall?," has withstood legions of scholars catapulting answers at it—over 210 different ones at one point—and still it stands unbreached.
-Few of the suggestions made have left much of an impression.
+The classic conundrum of antiquity, "Why did Rome fall?," has withstood legions of scholars catapulting answers at it—over 210 different ones at last count—and still it stands unbreached.
+Few of the suggestions have made much of an impression.
 Many involve "invented histories" of some sort, speaking volumes about the answerer and syllables about the issue.
 More than one may be dismissed off-hand as so far from what-really-happened that, though they represent someone's history, it's clearly not the Romans'.

 Simply put, sex—reproduction maybe, but not sex!—had little or nothing to do with the troubles that brought the Romans to their collective knees in later antiquity.
 Likewise, the climate and ecology of the time cannot be adduced as the reason for something so earth-shattering as the "Fall of Rome."
 Nor do any of the other two hundred or so entries cited make the cut in history's time trials, meaning that no one answer has as yet won the day for why the Romans lost.
 All may have appealed to some but none to all or, more to the point, a majority of scholars.

 And some of these answers have come from very good scholars, the likes of Edward Gibbon, the pre-eminent classical historian of England in the later half of the eighteenth century.
-Brilliant though it was, the thesis he expounded in his monumental and highly engaging The Decline and Fall of the Roman Empire—he argued that the rise of Christianity emasculated the native vigor of Rome, leaving it open to more virile conquerors, i.e. barbarians—is a proposition full of holes and inconsistencies, saying in the end less about the Roman Empire than its British counterpart, the real target of Gibbon's book.
+Brilliant though it was, the thesis he expounded in his monumental and highly engaging magnum opus The Decline and Fall of the Roman Empire—he argued that the rise of Christianity emasculated the native vigor of Rome, leaving it open to more virile conquerors, i.e. barbarians—is a proposition full of holes and inconsistencies, saying in the end less about the Roman Empire than its British counterpart, the hidden target of Gibbon's book.
 For example, if Christianity so weakened the Roman West in late antiquity, why didn't it weaken the other half, the staunchly orthodox East which survived nearly a millennium after the collapse of the West?
 Perhaps it's true that Christianity redirected the attention of many Romans away from affairs of state, but it did not undermine their civilization.
-To the contrary, it was as natural an outgrowth of their culture, as "Roman" as anything else they created: theatre, epic poetry, gladiators, ship-building, all of which were imports.
+To the contrary, it was as natural an outgrowth of their culture, as "Roman" as all sorts of other things they did: theatre, epic poetry, gladiators, ship-building, all of which were imports, just like Christianity.

-Any hope of finding a better answer depends on assessing exactly what was happening in Rome at the time of its "fall" and the data do, in fact, contain some clear and significant trends.
+Any hope of finding a better answer depends on assessing exactly what was happening in Rome at the time of its "fall" and the data do, in fact, point to some clear and significant trends.

 But states have survived disasters far worse than any or all of these.
 In sum, none of the theories or factors mentioned above explains why there's no simple answer to the simple question, "Why did Rome fall?"
 So, perhaps, it's not the answers that are flawed but the question itself.
-To a scholar, that demands an all-out Aristotelian response, a syllogism or analysis of the question in terms of its three principal elements: why, Rome, fell.
+To a scholar, that demands an all-out Aristotelian response, a syllogism, an analysis of the question in terms of its principal elements, which are three: why, Rome, fell.